vagmi/projectmd/README.md

 - `issue_id` - GitHub issue number (auto-populated after first sync)
 - `type` - Issue type (bug, feature, task, etc.)
 - `tags` - Array of labels for the issue
+- `created_at` - ISO 8601 timestamp when task was first synced (auto-populated)
+- `updated_at` - ISO 8601 timestamp of last sync (auto-populated)

 The first `#` heading becomes the issue title, and everything after becomes the issue body.

+**Note:** The timestamp fields are automatically managed by projectmd and enable smart sync optimization.

 ## Examples